-Business Case Risk: Will We Really See The Predicted Results?
+Business Case Risk: Will We Really See These Results?

 The business case predicts financial results, but these predictions come with business case risk.

 Those proposing business investments and actions rely on robust business case analysis (BCA) to predict the likely outcomes.
 However, business case risk is always present.